 If you’re involved in a distracted driver accident that you didn’t cause, you might need the help of a Denver car accident attorney to help see your claim through the legal process.
 At The Paul Wilkinson Law Firm, our attorneys care most about getting you the compensation you deserve for distracted driver-caused accidents.

-Use this guide to better understand distracted driving statistics and conceptualize how the 3 different types of distracted driving put drivers at risk.
-No matter how skilled people think they are at driving, getting distracted can be dangerous, even if it’s only for a second.
+Use this guide to better understand distracted driving statistics and conceptualize how the three types of distracted driving put drivers at risk.
+No matter how skilled people think they are at driving, getting distracted can be dangerous, even if only for a second.
 Don’t fall prey to this easily avoidable danger.

 What is Distracted Driving?